Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach

 \subsubsection{Design of PSS Upgrade Modules}

-We next design PSS upgrade modules based on output-rectifying retrofit control, supposing that both $V_i$ and $U_i$ in \eqref{gendyn} are measurable as the interaction input signals.
-Note that $V_i$ can be measured by a phase measurement unit (PMU) attached at the $i$th generator bus in practice, and $U_i$ is also available as a reference signal.
-Furthermore, we suppose that the generator state $x_i$ is measurable as a measurement output.
-Though direct measurement of a rotor angle in an absolute frame may not be easy, we can estimate it locally based on, e.g., Kalman filtering, provided that the phase of a corresponding generator bus voltage is measured by PMU.
+We design the PSS upgrade modules based on output-rectifying retrofit control, supposing that both $V_i$ and $U_i$ in \eqref{gendyn} are measurable as the interaction input signals.
+Note that $V_i$ can be measured via a phase measurement unit (PMU) attached to the $i$th generator bus, in practice.
+Moreover, $U_i$ is also available as a reference signal.
+In addition, we suppose that the generator state $x_i$ is measurable as a measurement output.
+Although the direct measurement of a rotor angle in an absolute frame may not be easy, we can locally estimate it based on methods such as Kalman filtering, provided that the phase of the corresponding generator bus voltage is measured via PMU.